zposten/cubicle/content/posts/git-time-travel-pt1.md

 ### Formatting the log

-Now we've seen the log, but in its raw form, it's not super useful most of the time.
+Now we've seen the log.
+But in its raw form, it's not super useful most of the time.
 We want to use the log to see the relationships between our commits to better understand the structure of our repository.
 Git can generate a graph which does exactly that by adding a `--graph` flag to the `git log` command.

 ```bash
 git log --graph